 Now that you have finished styling your map, you need to publish your style in order for those changes to be live on the web.

-- Click the Publish button in near the top of the left menu.
+- Click the Publish style button in the top right of the editor.

 - A window will pop up asking you to review your changes.

 - Then, click Share, develop, & use your style.

 The Share, develop, and use page contains the resources you need to publish your style in a web app, mobile app, or with another third party tool.

 The Share section contains a share URL that allows you to easily share a preview of your style with others.

 The Develop with this style section contains the style URL for your “Chicago Parks” style and the access token for your Mapbox account.
 You will need both of these to create an interactive map with Mapbox GL JS in the next section.

 Head to Add points to a web map, Part 3: add interactivity to add popups with information about each park to your map using Mapbox GL JS.